codio-content/Flode-Introduction_to_Flode/.guides/content/The--Condition--block-7bc9.md

 ![](.guides/img/decision.png)

 Double click to enter a condition.
-You can include boolean operators such as 'and' and 'or'.
+You can include logical operators such as 'and' and 'or'.

 The image below shows 2 conditions in a chart.